 DOMA, Perry and the Broader Implications

-March 20, 2013 by Maureen McCarty, HRC Senior Digital Strategist
+March 20, 2013 by Maureen McCarty, HRC Associate Director of Digital Media

 In a post submitted to the American Constitution Society blog symposium on Hollingsworth v.
 Perry and U.S. v.
 Windsor, HRC Legal Director Brian Moulton evaluates the broader ramifications of the two cases: whether laws that discriminate based on sexual orientation should be subject to some form of heightened judicial scrutiny.